skodaconnect/homeassistant-skodaconnect/README.md

 - fuel level, range, adblue level
 - lock status, window status
 - last trip info
 - position - gps coordinates, vehicleMoving, parkingTime
 - auxiliary heating/ventilation control
-- electric engine related information thanks to @Farfar
+- electric engine related information
-- electric climatisation and window_heater information thanks to @Farfar
+- electric climatisation and window_heater information
+- start/stop auxiliary climatisation for PHEV cars
-- start/stop electric climatisation and window_heater thanks to @Farfar
+- start/stop electric climatisation and window_heater
-- lock/unlock car thanks to @tanelvakker
+- lock/unlock car
+- trigger status refresh from car - for status changes where car doesn't report it automatically to server (for example car was unlocked on the garden and you just lock it) it still shows old status until car will upload new status or status is refreshed from Skoda Connect App
+- parking heater heating/ventilation (for non-PHEV cars)

 ### What is NOT working / under development
-- for auxiliary heating/ventilation - after enabling you need to wait about 2 minutes to get true status if it is really enabled or not
-- trigger status refresh from car - for status changes where car doesn't report it automatically to server (for example car was unlocked on the garden and you just lock it) it still shows old status until car will upload new status or status is refreshed from Skoda Connect App
-- when vehicleMoving=yes device_tracker GPS stays on old values until parked
-- Hass.io compatibility issues, should be fixed with 1.0.26 release (?)
+- climate entitites are somewhat, or totally, broken.
+Do not use.
+WIP to enable heating/ventilation option for parking heater and electric/auxiliary for PHEV cars with aux heater.
+Fix needed for target temp for parking heater.

+### Breaking changes
+ - combustion heater/ventilation is now named parking heater so it's not mixed up with aux heater for PHEV
+ - Many resources have changed names to avoid confusion in the code

 ### Install
 Clone or copy the repository and copy the folder 'homeassistant-skodaconnect/custom_component/skodaconnect' into '<config dir>/custom_components'

 ## Configure

 Add a skodaconnect configuration block to your `<config dir>/configuration.yaml`: